Proration

 Editable Prorations

-You can even edit your prorations by editing the quantity of an existing line item and selecting the following options:
+You can edit your prorations by editing the quantity of an existing line item and selecting the following options:

 After saving the line item's proration, you can then edit it by clicking the